jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 It is an undelegated part of a procedure, called a *clause*.

-Because a diamond doesn’t have to be a call, it is also called an *execution* or an *execution point*.
+Because a diamond doesn’t might be a call, it is also called an *execution* or an *execution point*.

 An undelegated square inside a procedure is also considered a clause.